microsoft/language-server-protocol/_specifications/lsp/3.18/types/diagnostic.md

 /**
  * Represents a related message and source code location for a diagnostic.
  * This should be used to point to code locations that cause or are related to
- * a diagnostics, e.g when duplicating a symbol in a scope.
+ * a diagnostic, e.g. when duplicating a symbol in a scope.
  */
 export interface DiagnosticRelatedInformation {
 	/**